SciML/DiffEqDocs.jl/docs/src/tutorials/rode_example.md

 This tutorial will introduce you to the functionality for solving RODEs.
 Other introductions can be found by [checking out DiffEqTutorials.jl](https://github.com/JuliaDiffEq/DiffEqTutorials.jl).

+!!! note

+    This tutorial assumes you have read the [Ordinary Differential Equations tutorial](@ref ode_example).

 ## Example 1: Scalar RODEs

 In this example we will solve the equation